Seeking help from school resources

 You will need to summarize when, who, and what you got out of it, and whether it was helpful or not, and why.
 See the final paper assignment instructions.

-• List your consultation with the school library, including date, time, person consulted, and summarize how it went for you.
+• List your efforts to seek help from the school library, including date, time, person, and summarize how it went for you.

-• List your consultation with the writing center, including date, time, person consulted, and summarize how it went for you.
+• List your efforts to seek help from the writing center, including date, time, person, and summarize how it went for you.

-• If you did not consult them (as required by this project) indicate why and with good detail.
+• If you did not seek their help (as required by this project) indicate why and with good detail.

 • Summarize how this submission and the process went for you, and what you learned from the process.

 All schools I teach at have a library and library personnel.
 Not every school has a writing center (e.g. the law school does not).
-Figure out what your school has, what things are called, where they are, what services they offer, and get to know someone there.
+Figure out what your school has, what things are called, where they are, what services they offer.

-Whatever your school's situation, approach things properly for a better result.
+Whatever your school's situation, your approach matters.
 Be tactful, collegial, respectful, and prepared.
+Recognize they may deal with many students who do not value their time.

-Many personnel are excellent, but maybe you will find someone on a bad day, or maybe your approach could have been better.
+Many personnel are excellent, but sometimes they are overwhelmed, or you find someone on a bad day, or maybe your approach could have been better.

 Consult early in the process (not at the last minute), be collegial and prepared, and try get whatever assistance you can get.